amytee252/Keystrokes_NN/README.md

 Each user was using the same keyboard each time.
 In reality, people could be using different keyboards (e.g. at work, at home, on a laptop, on a computer, on a external keyboard) when entering the password, so this affect is not taken into account.
 In a more personal comment, I use both an external keyboard and the keyboard attached to my laptop.
 I have two external keyboards depending on where I am (Germany or the UK), and although my German keyboard has the physical layout of a German keyboard the input is actually British, so sometimes I press the wrong key because I forget which key is actually what as they are not the same.

 If I am looking at my keyboard rather than screen, I am less likely to make a mistake when typing.

-### Data Setup

-Although it is requested to use the first 200 feature vectors of each subject (user) as training data, I have decided against this.
-This is because if you take the first 200 typing samples, there is likely to be strong intraclass variances that comes when the user is typing the same password repeatedly, and this will negatively affect the results, as they are likely to get quicker and more accurate at typing the same password repeatedly.
-Instead what I have done is taken 200 feature vectors for each subject at random from the 400 feature vectors that are available for each subject.
-The remaining 200 feature vectors are used as positive test data for each user.
-Then the first 5 samples from the remaining 50 subjects are used to form 250 negative feature vectors as imposters for the authentication phase for this user.
-The imposter's samples are never seen during the training time.
-As such there are 51 sets of trainings/testings performed, each using a different subjects data for training and testing.

-The authentication accuracy is evaluated using the equal error rate (EER), where the miss rate and false alarm rate are equal.
-The evaluation is performed for each subject.
-The mean and standard deviation of the EERs for the 51 subjects is also reported.

 ### Accuracy